promptfoo/promptfoo/site/docs/red-team/strategies/multilingual.md

 The Multilingual strategy tests an AI system's ability to handle and process inputs in multiple languages, potentially uncovering inconsistencies in behavior across different languages or bypassing language-specific content filters.

 This strategy is particularly important in light of [research](https://openreview.net/forum?id=vESNKdEMGp&) highlighting the multilingual jailbreak challenges.
+This strategy is also useful for generating test cases in your native language.

 :::info